siv2r/bip-frost-signing/README.md

 ### Dealing with Infinity in Nonce Aggregation

-If the nonce aggregator provides _aggnonce = bytes(33,0) || bytes(33,0)_, either the nonce aggregator is dishonest or there is at least one dishonest signer (except with negligible probability).
+If the coordinator provides _aggnonce = bytes(33,0) || bytes(33,0)_, either the coordinator is dishonest or there is at least one dishonest signer (except with negligible probability).
 If signing aborted in this case, it would be impossible to determine who is dishonest.
 Therefore, signing continues so that the culprit is revealed when collecting and verifying partial signatures.